 What is the ideal screen size for responsive design?

-Shreya Bose, Technical Content Writer at BrowserStack - May 28, 2020
+By Shreya Bose, Technical Content Writer at BrowserStack - February 22, 2021

 As of 2020, there are 3.5 billion smartphone users in the world.
 That is 45% of the global population.
 As of 2019, people accessed the internet with 9000+ distinct devices.
 Every user expects that every website they access will render perfectly on their mobile device.
 This means website developers have to design websites that are displayed on a multitude of screen sizes across the world.

 In other words, they need a responsive design.

 But as every designer knows, executing responsive design has to begin with knowing which screen sizes to design for.
 This article explores this question and discusses the best scream sizes for responsive design.

 Responsive web design refers to a design strategy that creates websites that work well for mobile, tablet, and desktop devices.
 Websites without responsive design risk alienating a significant number of users – 80% of users have claimed that they will reject websites that don’t work well on their device.

 Additionally, Google looks at “mobile-friendliness” as a parameter for ranking.
 To quote the Google Webmaster Central Blog,